eparey/pesci/wiki/Input-Files.md

 Pesci accepts sparse count matrices formatted as a directory containing: the count matrix (matrix.mtx), the barcodes i.e. column names (barcodes.tsv) and the gene names i.e. row names (features.tsv).
 This is the exact same format as a CellRanger output directory, and can also be easily generated from a Seurat Object (see below).
 The directory can be provided as argument to the --matrix1 (or --matrix2 for species 2) argument.

 In addition, a file giving the cell barcode to cluster correspondence is also required (--clusters1 or --clusters2 argument).
 This file can either be a comma-separated (.csv) or tab-separated (.tsv) file, with any number of columns, with cell barcodes in the first column and cluster annotation in any of the other columns.
-By default, pesci uses the second column as cluster annotation, but this behaviiour can be overriden by providing a column name to the option --colclust1 (or colclust2).
-Note that any cell barcode not found in the cell-to-cluster file will be ignored.
-Additional arguments can be specified in order to use only a subset of the cluster annotations, if necessary ( filter_out and keep_only args (see options (Inputs arg) and examples).
+By default, pesci uses the second column as cluster annotation, but this behaviour can be overruled by providing a column name to the option --colclust1 (or colclust2).
+Note that any cell barcode that is not found in the cell-to-cluster file will be ignored.
+Additional arguments can be specified in order to use only a subset of the cluster annotations, if necessary (see --filter_out and --keep_only in [Pesci Usage](https://github.com/eparey/pesci/blob/main/wiki/How-to-run.md) and [Pesci Examples](https://github.com/eparey/pesci/blob/main/wiki/Examples.md)).

-The following R code is provided as an example to format a Seurat Object into a Sparse Matrix for pesci.
-It creates a CellRanger-like directory (hereafter named "Cragig_sparse_matrix/") that can be directly provided as argument to --matrix1 (or --matrix2) along with the corresponding barcode-to-cluster file for --clusters1 (or --cluster2).
+The following R code shows how to format a Seurat Object into a sparse matrix for pesci.
+It creates a CellRanger-like directory (hereafter named "Cragig_sparse_matrix/") that can be directly provided as argument to --matrix1 (or --matrix2) along with the corresponding barcode-to-cluster file for --clusters1 (or --clusters2).

 ```R
 library(Matrix)